Every six years all councils in New Zealand review their representation arrangements, as required by the Local Electoral Act 2001.

 Council’s initial proposal for the representation review differs from the current scenario as follows:

-There will be drop in sessions across the District where people can ask questions of Councillors and staff, as well as fill in feedback forms;
+There were drop in sessions across the District where people could ask questions of Councillors and staff, as well as fill in feedback forms;

 - Tuesday 07 August Ruawai - Tokatoka Memorial Hall, Wharf Road, Ruawai 6 – 7 pm

 - Saturday 11 August Mangawhai Market Day, Mangawhai Village, Moir Street 9am onwards

 - Tuesday 14 August Maungaturoro Country Club, Bickerstaffe Road 6 – 7 pm